rlmartin/public-docs/resume.md

   * Guided/assisted the DevOps team in building a codegen-first microservice platform
 * Managed the team through difficult times
   * Retention of key players after an acquisition
-  * One round of layoffs
+  * Two rounds of layoffs
   * Some performance improvement plans